 At Walden, you choose how to fill your days.
 With so many activities to pick from, you’re bound to find things you love to do as well as things you’ve never tried–or even heard of!
 There’s also plenty of opportunity to participate in other activities during daily camp “optionals.”
 Click on an area to read a short description and view few pictures.

-When we say the Arts & Crafts building vibrates with creativity, we mean it terally vibrates.
-Claywheels spin, lapidary machines grind and jewelry hammers clank.
+When we say the Arts & Crafts building vibrates with creativity, we mean it literally vibrates.
+Clay wheels spin, lapidary machines grind and jewelry hammers clank.
 We LOVE art!
-And it shows, especially on Gallery Night at the end of First and Second Sessions, when campers display their metawork pendants, glazed pots and tie-dye T’s, just to name a few…
+And it shows, especially on Gallery Night at the end of First and Second Sessions, when campers display their metalwork pendants, glazed pots and tie-dye T’s, just to name a few…

-Classes: Ceramics, Drawing and Painting, Nature Art, Sculpture, Jewlery, Knitting and Weaving, Tie Dye and Batik, Lapidary, Model Making, Print Making and more…
+Classes: Ceramics, Drawing and Painting, Nature Art, Sculpture, Jewelry, and Weaving, Tie Dye and Batik, Lapidary, Model Making, Print Making and more…